 While academic grades are imperative for job applications and career success

-, many employers are also looking for well-rounded candidates with extra-curricular activities.
-Community colleges across the country provide students with both academic and non-academic clubs to promote personal and professional development.
+, many employers are also looking for well-rounded candidates with demonstrated participation in extra-curricular activities.
+Community colleges across the country provide students with both academic and non-academic clubs, organizations and sports teams to promote personal and professional development.
 As Scottsdale Community College

 describes, “Participation in the work of various clubs and organizations on campus provides students an opportunity to acquire leadership, planning, and social skills that are important for successful living.”